Niniherd/Health-insurance---Financial-report/README.md

 📑 2.
 Written Report (Analysis & Insights)

-I am not looking for a repetition of Excel figures.
-As an analyst, I expect you to explain the “why” behind the numbers:

 Accounts Receivable Quality:
 I’ve noticed changes in the Allowance for Doubtful Accounts.
 I need an assessment of whether increases in this metric in certain branches pose a risk to future liquidity.